The SUSTAINIACâ "Stealth PRO Ô " electromagnetic-type sustainer

 There are several things you must consider when planning a Stealth PRO installation.
 Each kit shipment is somewhat custom, based on your particular guitar type.
 Our kits are not "one size fits all" because guitars are not "one size fits all".

 Read the following list, and determine what you need for your particular guitar.
 These choices are listed on the order form.
 You will need to make the proper choices to get the proper parts assortment and hookup drawing in your kit.
 Then, after you have reviewed everything, you should visit our ORGANIZE YOUR ORDER page when you think you are about ready to place an order.
-This page allows you to list and outline your installation plan.
-It makes it easier to navigate the Order Form.
+You can print this page, and use it for your guide.
+It allows you to list and outline your installation plan, and it makes it easier to navigate the Order Form.

 NOT-RECOMMENDED GUITAR TYPES AND OTHER PROBLEM SETUPS:

-2. Placing the driver in the middle pickup position: It is the space thing again, between driver and bridge pickup.
+2. Placing the driver in the middle pickup position: The problem is the space thing again, between driver and bridge pickup.

 3. Any guitar with a slanted neck pickup.
 Use another guitar.
 The slant will compromise the magnetic balance between the Sustainiac driver and the bridge pickup.
 You have to turn down the sustainer gain so much to stop the resulting oscillation that you might as well not even have a sustainer.

-5. Pickguards with aluminum or copper "mirror" effects, or some metallic finishes on the guitar body: The magnetic pulsations from the driver induce pulsating "eddy" currents into the conductive aluminum or copper.
+8. Pickguards with aluminum or copper "mirror" effects, or some metallic finishes on the guitar body: Remove the foil from around the pickup area on pickguards.
+The magnetic pulsations from the driver induce pulsating "eddy" currents into the conductive aluminum or copper.
 These in turn radiate their own magnetic pulsations.
 The bridge pickup responds to these magnetic pulsations.
 The end result is that the desired magnetic balance between driver and bridge pickup is compromised.
-We remove the shielding foil that comes on US-made Strats and Jems from around the pickups.
+We remove the shielding foil that comes on Jems and also US-made Strats from around the pickups.
 You can keep the foil over the electronics cavity.
 If we do your installation into a Strat, Jem, etc., then we include this service.
+ON THE OTHER HAND: We put a Sustainiac into one of Joe Satriani's all-mirror guitar and it worked great.
+Presumably because there was SO MUCH aluminum that the circulating electrical currents were ALL DISSIPATED before they reached the bridge pickup.

-6. Metal pickup trim rings: Some times this is OK, and sometimes it produces the same problem as #4.
+9. Metal pickup trim rings: Mostly, these are OK.
+But sometimes it produces squealing (oscillation).
 If you experience distortion or uncontrolled oscillation, try switching to a plastic trim ring.
 If the problem goes away, that was the reason.

-8. Concealing the driver: If you cover up the driver (to fool people), you move the driver farther away from the strings by the thickness of the cover.
+11. Concealing the driver: If you cover up the driver (to fool people into thinking you are Superman because you can sustain like mere mortal humans cannot), you move the driver farther away from the strings by the thickness of the cover.
 This reduces the sustainer performance.
+Paint should work OK, or very thin plastic etc. Using a metal cover upsets the magnetic balance of the driver.

-10. Placing a single-coil pickup next to the driver: This does not work well.
-The side-by-side permanent magnetic fields of our patented bilateral driver "bend" the field of a single coil pickup.
-The result is that three of the strings will have about 6dB lower output level than the other three strings.
+15. Placing a single-coil pickup next to the driver.
+This does not work well.
+The Sustainiac works fine, but the side-by-side permanent magnetic fields of our patented bilateral driver "bend" the field of a single coil pickup.
+The result is that the sound of three of the strings will have about 6dB lower output level than the other three strings.
 Same for a humbucker with "stacked" coils.
 A mini-humbucker with conventional "side-by-side" coils pickup doesn't exhibit this problem as much.
 In our opinion (and that of most customers), the Sustainiac driver sounds better than most mini-humbuckers.
 It also has the new dual-sound feature.

 DRY-RUN INSTALLATION You can do a "quickie" installation on any questionable guitar to determine its suitability.
 Click here for a PDF file of the whole procedure: "DRY RUN" TEMPORARY INSTALLATION Click here for a PDF diagram: "DRY RUN" DRAWING It takes about 15-20 minutes.
 Install the driver, and hook up the bridge pickup to the sustainer input, connect a battery and a few other wires to ground.
 Connect a guitar amp.
 This will instantly tell you if this guitar will be suitable.
 We do this on many guitars to save headache/heartbreak.